borntofrappe/the-nature-of-code/README.md

 - `Library.lua` is used to introduce a helper script to create vectors and works as an extremely rudimentary version of the Processing library

-- the `Library` folder shows a vector centered in the window, and with a random velocity.
-The velocity is finally updated using the coordinates of the mouse cursor
+- [the demo in the `Library` folder]() shows two vectors, a position vector centering a circle in the middle of the screen and a velocity vector radiating from the starting point.
+The velocity vector is finally updated using the coordinates of the mouse cursor

 ### Vector Math

-Some libraries provide a functionality to perform mathematical operations on vectors (addition, subtraction, multiplication..).
-Here, however, I am interested in the underlying math.
+The tentative library is updated to consider several mathematical operations for vectors.

-- add vectors; sum the components of the vectors involved. position.x += velocity.x; position.y += velocity.y;
+- add vectors; sum the components of the vectors involved

-- subtract vectors; subtract the components of the first vector by the components of the second; position.x -= velocity.x; position.y -= velocity.y;
+- subtract vectors; subtract the components of the first vector by the components of the second

-- multiply by a scalar; multiply each component by the scalar. position.x _= s; position.y _= s; this is useful to scale the vector
+- multiply by a scalar; multiply each component by the scalar; this operation is useful to scale the vector

-- divide by a scalar; divide each component, scaling down the vector. position.x /= s; position.y /= s; here you scale down the vector, you reduce the strength of its components.
+- divide by a scalar; divide each component, scaling down the vector; here you scale down the vector, you reduce the strength of its components.
 Be sure that the scalar is different from 0.

-- compute the vector magnitude; using pythagorean theorem a^2 + b^2 = c^2, compute the magnitude as the length, the distance between two points considering the x and y component. m = (vector.x^2 + vector.y^2)^2
+- compute the vector's magnitude; using pythagorean theorem, `a^2 + b^2 = c^2`, the magnitude represents the length, the distance between two points considering the `x` and `y` component: `m = (vector.x^2 + vector.y^2)^2`

 - normalize vector; divide the vector by its magnitude, obtaining a vector with length 1, a unit vector.
 This is helpful to have a unit vector with the same direction as the first vector.
-From this point you can scale the vector to any arbitrary length (by multiplying the unit vector by yet another magnitude)
+From this point you can scale the vector to any arbitrary length (by multiplying the unit vector with the desired magnitude)

 - limit a vector to a given magnitude; compute the magnitude, and if greater proceed to scale down the vector.
-Obtain the unit vector, scale the components with the given scalar.
+Obtain the unit vector, scale the components with the given scalar

 ### Velocity